 In an effort to provide timely notice to the campus community in the event of a Clery Act Crime that may pose a serious or ongoing threat to members of the community, the University issues "Timely Warnings."
-The University may issue a Timely Warning for the following: arson; aggravated assault; criminal homicide; domestic violence; dating violence; robbery; burglary; motor vehicle theft; sexual assault; hate crimes; and stalking.
+The University may issue a Timely Warning for the following Clery Act crimes that occur within its Clery geographies: arson; aggravated assault; criminal homicide; domestic violence; dating violence; robbery; burglary; motor vehicle theft; sexual assault; hate crimes; and stalking.
 The University may also issue a Timely Warning for alcohol, drug, and weapon arrests or referrals that may cause a continuing threat to the community.
 The University will distribute these warnings through a variety of ways, including but not limited to emails, posters, web postings, and media.
-The University also has the ability to send text message alerts to the cell phone number listed in the student and employee University records.
+The University also has the ability to send text message alerts to the cell phone numbers listed in the student and employee University records.

 The purpose of a Timely Warning is to notify the campus community of the incident and to provide information that may enable the community to take steps to protect themselves from similar incidents.
-The Senior Vice President or designee will issue Timely Warnings considering on a case-by-case basis the following criteria: (1) one of the above listed crimes are reported; (2) the perpetrator has not been apprehended; and (3) there is a substantial risk to the safety of other members of the campus community because of this crime.
-The Senior Vice President or designee may also issue an alert in other circumstances, which may post a significant threat to the campus community.
+The University President or designee will issue Timely Warnings considering on a case-by-case basis the following criteria: (1) one of the above listed crimes are reported; (2) the perpetrator has not been apprehended or the perpetrator has been apprehended but it has been determined that there is an ongoing risk to the campus community; and (3) there is a substantial risk to the safety of other members of the campus community because of this crime.
+The University President or designee may also issue an alert in other circumstances, which may post a significant threat to the campus community.

-Additionally, the Senior Vice President or designee may, in some circumstances, issue Timely Warnings when there is a pattern of crimes against persons or property.
-The Senior Vice President or designee will make the determination, in consultation with other campus offices, if a Timely Warning is required.
+Additionally, the University President or designee may, in some circumstances, issue Timely Warnings when there is a pattern of crimes against persons or property.
+The University President or designee will make the determination, in consultation with other campus offices, if a Timely Warning is required.
 For incidents involving off-campus crimes, the University may issue a Timely Warning if the crime occurred in a location used and frequented by students, staff, and/or faculty.